The Annunciation, Philippe de Champaigne, 1644 [public domain / Wikimedia Commons]

 * * * * *

-Here we have another massive misunderstanding as to the patristic and Catholic meaning of a striking phrase: similar to the false perception of “Mother of God”.
+Here we have another massive misunderstanding as to the Catholic meaning of a striking phrase: similar to the false perception of “Mother of God”.

 Having a child conceived by the Holy Spirit has no direct analogy, because it was a one-time extraordinary event, in order to bring about the incarnation.
 We should fully expect to have some difficulty understanding it.
 But Christianity is filled with such anomalies, wonders, and paradoxes.
 How could Jesus be fully God and fully man?
 Run-of-the-mill logic cannot accept this, anymore than it can grasp the Trinity (hence many heretics deny both).
 It requires the eyes of faith and a comprehension of the “both/and” biblical, Hebraic outlook.

 Scripture speaks in terms of the bride being the Church, and makes analogies between marriage and Christ and His Church.
 So why should there be controversy about Mary being the spouse of the Holy Spirit?

 By the same general reasoning that applies to Theotokos (arguing solely from the Bible, not Catholic tradition), it seems to me that “spouse of God” would also be appropriate and non-objectionable.
 That Jesus’ conception was of the Holy Spirit as a sort of “Father” is plain in the Bible: